Dr. Daniel Farris

-Dr. Daniel Farris**

->

-> Department of Music
+Department of Music

->

-> For seventeen years, Daniel has worked professionally as a choral conductor, tenor soloist/chorister, adjudicator, and voice teacher.
-Daniel Farris begins his seventh year as assistant professor of music with Southwestern Oklahoma State University and with the music staff of First Presbyterian Church of Elk City, OK.
+For seventeen years, Daniel has worked professionally as a choral conductor, tenor soloist/chorister, adjudicator, and voice teacher.
+Daniel Farris is in his seventh year as assistant professor of music with Southwestern Oklahoma State University and with the music staff of First Presbyterian Church of Elk City, OK.
 He is the vocal area coordinator of Southwestern’s music department and works in conjunction with Dr. Kristin Griffeath and Dr. Robin Griffeath to teach opera workshop and other choral/vocal topics to performance, education, music business, and music therapy majors.
 Daniel also serves as a judge for the national music competition The American Prize, and is an adjudicator and music advisory board member of the Oklahoma Arts Institute.

->

-> Daniel lives in the Weatherford/Thomas area with his wife, Angela, and his three children Anthony, Amelia, and Daphne.
+Daniel lives in the Weatherford/Thomas area with his wife, Angela, and his three children Anthony, Amelia, and Daphne.